Teen Adventure

 Night:

 The centerpiece of each trip is the hiking section, which is spent on gorgeous stretches of the Appalachian Trail.
-Here campers learn how to set up a campsite, cook over portable stoves, start a campfire, and overcome physical challenges to take in all that the Appalachian Trail has to offer.
+Here campers learn how to set up a campsite, cook over portable stoves, start a campfire, and overcome physical challenges to take in all that the AT has to offer.

 The New River’s gentle flow and periodic whitewater rapids make it a perfect stretch both for learning basic canoeing skills and meeting exciting challenges on the water with one another.